 The role of software in eliminating the planning fallacy

 Today, we have tools that take planning ranges into account and allow for estimates to include best and worst case scenarios for the same task.
-In the future, software might be even more intelligent.
+In the future, the software might be even more intelligent.
 But as long as project managers and team members are part of the solution, we’re going to have to live with the risk that project schedules aren’t always going to be perfect.

 Humans are a fundamental part of the problem.
 If you don’t believe the dates that your scheduling software is telling you, or you’re under pressure from stakeholders to shave time off your estimates, then you’re still going to hit problems.
 Intelligent software gives us the best opportunity of presenting the truth, but project managers also need the soft skills in order to be able to stand up to challenges that arise when their calculations are called into question.
-As always, a combination of experience, professional judgement and great project management tools behind you will give you the best possible chance of completing your projects successfully.
+As always, a combination of experience, professional judgment, and great project management tools behind you will give you the best possible chance of completing your projects successfully.